 What Will Blockchains Do to the Job Market?

 Technology and the internet, in particular, has had a significant impact on the job market in the developed world.
-Many jobs were replaced with machines that could do the work just as efficiently and many of these jobs were taken up by the working classes.
+Companies replaced many jobs with machines that could do the work just as efficiently.

 The same could happen once blockchain technology reaches its golden period.
-Many jobs may be displaced due to businesses utilising blockchains.
+Many jobs may be displaced due to businesses utilizing blockchains.

-For example, earlier it was discussed that freight companies may use blockchains to streamline shipping processes.
+For example, earlier it was discussed that freight companies might use blockchains to streamline shipping processes.
 There is a strong chance that this development could put some workers out of a job.